Project: Partner Project

 For Followers

-1. Receive a link (no app required)
+1. Receive a link (no app needed)

 2. Pick a vibe from image tiles